-However, the ultimate prize is often much less than the silverware or a huge check; it is often just the desire to get through a match or competition without suffering embarrassment or ridicule (or death by shark bite), and so in this list, we present you with 6 memorable sporting events that caught the world’s attention for various reasons… Continue reading “6 Memorable Sporting Events Caught On Video In 2015”
+However, the ultimate prize is often much less than the silverware or a huge check; it is often just the desire to get through a match or competition without suffering embarrassment or ridicule (or death by shark bite), and so in this list, we present you with 6 memorable sporting events that caught the world’s attention for various reasons… Continue reading “6 Memorable Sporting Events Caught On Video”

 There are several outdoor motorsports that benefit from certain camera accessories for photography.
 Housings and cases are certainly necessary, as dust, dirt, and mud commonly get on the camera at the event.
 Filters provide some interesting dynamics to the shots that are not available in editing.
 Many more great tricks can be captured with additional accessories for you outdoor camera.
 Continue reading “What You Will Need For Outdoor Motorsports Photography”

 “Gentlemen start your engines” those four words excite race fans everywhere.
 We here in Florida are lucky to have several venues where those words are spoken but none more famously crowd pleasing then our own Daytona Speedway.